 - If we’re under a duty to disclose or share your personal data in order to comply with any legal obligation or regulatory requirements, or otherwise for the prevention or detection of fraud or crime.

-- To protect you and Legal & General from financial crime, Legal & General may be required to verify the identity of new and sometimes existing customers.
+- To protect you and Legal & General from financial crime, Legal & General may be required to verify the identity of new and sometimes existing professional business clients.
 This may be achieved by using reference agencies to search sources of information relating to you (an identity search).
 This will not affect your credit rating.
 If this fails, Legal & General may need to approach you to obtain documentary evidence of identity.

 Legal & General and other organisations may also access and use this information to prevent fraud and money laundering, for example, when:

 - Checking details on applications for credit and credit related or other facilities.

 - Managing credit and credit related accounts or facilities.